 varnamep the name of the VIRTEL variable which contains the parameter list.
 This variable must have been created by a previous OPTION$ instruction.

+maxtime the maximum time, in hundredths of a second, to wait for the response for an outbound HTTP call.

-maxtimeerrlabel A branch will be made to this label if the message cannot be sent to the requested line.
+errlabel A branch will be made to this label if the message cannot be sent to the requested line or if the maxtime is exceeded.

 SEND$ TO-LINE